godotengine/godot-docs/classes/class_vector3.rst

 Returns the dot product of this vector and ``with``.
 This can be used to compare the angle between two vectors.
 For example, this can be used to determine whether an enemy is facing the player.

-The dot product will be ``0`` for a straight angle (90 degrees), greater than 0 for angles narrower than 90 degrees and lower than 0 for angles wider than 90 degrees.
+The dot product will be ``0`` for a right angle (90 degrees), greater than 0 for angles narrower than 90 degrees and lower than 0 for angles wider than 90 degrees.

 When using unit (normalized) vectors, the result will always be between ``-1.0`` (180 degree angle) when the vectors are facing opposite directions, and ``1.0`` (0 degree angle) when the vectors are aligned.